orcfax/docs/docs/developer-manual/consume.md

 ### Verify FSP UTXO

-The FSP script hash must first be ascertained from a given deployment.
-(Example deployments are listed below.)
+The FSP script hash must first be ascertained from a given deployment (Example deployments listed below).
 This will provide the policy ID part of an FSP asset class.

 The FSP UTXO will contain the FSP script token.
-The FSP script token has the following token name (expressed in base 16/ hex)
+The FSP script token has the following token name (expressed in base 16/ hex):

 ```aiken
 fsp_script=#"000de140"